 Each month, 8,500 papers are mailed to Key Peninsula households from Wauna south to Devils Head, with another 2,000 distributed through sites on the Key Peninsula and surrounding community libraries, grocery stores, businesses, hotels and visitor centers.
-Our popular website and Facebook page add 18,000 monthly viewers for a combined readership of nearly 30,000.
+Our popular website and Facebook page add 10,000 monthly viewers for a combined readership of over 20,000.

-While traditional for-profit newspapers are struggling, our circulation has grown by 16% since 2018 and our generous donor base continues to multiply.
-In 2019 income from ad revenue and subscriptions covered 79% of our operating costs.
+While traditional for-profit newspapers are struggling, our circulation has grown 16% since 2018 and our generous donor base continues to multiply.
+In 2020 income from ad revenue and subscriptions covered 68% of our operating costs.
 Donations, grants and underwriting made up the remainder of our budget.
 We are proud to have our operations underwritten by grants from the Fund for Nonprofit News at the Miami Foundation, The Angel Guild, and The Rotary Club of Gig Harbor.

 Key Peninsula News

 P.O.
 Box 3, Vaughn, WA 98394

 Our virtual office is not staffed on a regular basis.
 Please call 253 884-4699 or email firstname.lastname@example.org

 UNDERWRITTEN BY NEWSMATCH/MIAMI FOUNDATION, THE ANGEL GUILD, ROTARY CLUB OF GIG HARBOR, ADVERTISERS, DONORS AND PEOPLE WHO SUPPORT LOCAL, INDEPENDENT NONPROFIT NEWS